Hudud Ordinances: Zina (extramarital) Ordinance

 While it was easy to file a case against a woman accusing her of adultery, the Zina Ordinance made it very difficult for a woman to obtain bail pending trial.
 Worse, in actual practice, the vast majority of accused women were found guilty by the trial court only to be acquitted on appeal to the Federal Shariat Court.
-By then they had spent many years in jail, were ostracised by their families, and had become social outcasts.A woman alleging rape was Initially required to provide eyewitnesses of good standing and moral character (Tazkiyah-al-Shuhood) and the witnesses would have to witness "the act of penetration" for the death penalty to apply to the rapist or if there was no witnesses then Ta'zir would apply.
+By then they had spent many years in jail, were ostracised by their families, and had become social outcasts.A woman alleging rape was initially required to provide eyewitnesses of good standing and moral character (Tazkiyah-al-Shuhood); the eyewitnesses would have had to have witnessed "the act of penetration" for the death penalty to apply to the rapist; if there were no witnesses then Ta'zir would apply.

 In principle, the failure to find such proof of the rape does not place the woman herself at risk of prosecution.
 According to Mufti Taqi Usmani, who was instrumental in the creation of the ordinances:

 If anyone says that she was punished because of Qazaf (false accusation of rape) then Qazaf Ordinance, Clause no. 3, Exemption no. 2 clearly states that if someone approaches the legal authorities with a rape complaint, she cannot be punished in case she is unable to present four witnesses.
 No court of law can be in its right mind to award such a punishment.

 However, in practice, these safeguards have not always worked.
 In addition, because the ordinance abolished Pakistan's statutory rape law, girls as young as twelve were prosecuted for having extra-marital intercourse "under circumstances that would previously have mandated statutory rape charges against their assailant," according to Human Rights Watch.

-Stories of suffering by women who claimed to have been raped appeared in the press in the years following the passing of the Hudood Ordinance stirring protests by Pakistani activists and lawyers and international human rights organisations.
+Stories of suffering by women who claimed to have been raped appeared in the press in the years following the passing of the Hudood Ordinance, stirring protests by Pakistani activists and lawyers and international human rights organisations.
 One case was that of Safia Bibi, an unmarried blind woman from the northwest frontier who was prosecuted for zina because of her illegitimate pregnancy.
 She was given a jail sentence of 3 years with 15 stripes of lashings and a fine of 100 rupees under tazir.
 Her rapist was acquitted.
 The judge ruled that there insufficient evidence to link him with rape.